Gun safety is top issue for California voters, according to a new Stanford poll

 The Bill Lane Center for the American West, in collaboration with partners including the Hoover Institution, regularly conducts surveys of the general public in California and the West.
 While our public opinion polls cover a wide range of topics, many of them focus on Western governance and policy issues, as well as environmental and climate issues.
 Recent polls have covered the following topics:

-- In 2023, with the Stanford Institute for Economic Policy Research, Arizona State University, and the Hobby School of Public Affairs at the University of Houston, conducted a three-state public opinion poll on post-Dobbs abortion policy.
+- In 2023, with the Stanford Institute for Economic Policy Research, Arizona State University, and the Hobby School of Public Affairs at the University of Houston, conducted a three-state joint polling project to better understand attitudes in the West.

 - With the Hoover Institution, we conducted a 2021 poll on the California gubernatorial recall election.